 • Breakdown of the Family

 Empower Cocke County was established in 2013.
 It started out as a grassroots effort by a local church that over time, grew and welcomed other churches to serve.
-Together, they target Cocke County's needs through Evangelism, the Hopeline and Vocational Rehabilitation.
-To learn more about Empower Cocke County, click HERE.
+Together, they target Cocke County's needs through evangelism, the hopeline and vocational rehabilitation.

-Tennessee Serves has a special focus on serving our state's distressed counties.
-As part of that focus, First Lady Lee visited Morgan County in June where she served food to those in need alongside other volunteers at the Morgan Scott Project.
+Tennessee Serves has a special focus on serving Tennessee's federally-designated distressed counties.
+As part of that focus, First Lady Maria Lee visited Morgan County where she served food to those in need alongside other volunteers at the Morgan Scott Project.
 The Morgan Scott Project works to serve the elderly, disabled and unemployed of Morgan and Scott Counties.
 If you are in the area and want to lend a helping hand, click here.

-State of Tennessee Employees Setup Service Project for Active Duty Military and Veterans
+State of Tennessee Employees Serve Active-Duty Military and Veterans

 Service can be simple and fun!

 Service can be simple and fun!
 Check out these kids making a difference by delivering a meal to a local nonprofit and picking up trash in their community.
 Their parents posted these pictures on social media using #TennesseeServes or #TNKidsServe.
-Don't forget to share your photos with us as well for a chance to be featured!
-If you need service project ideas or inspiration, click here.
+Share your photos with us for a chance to be featured as well!

 Lillie and Olen